Knocking at Europe's door yet on the threshold of Asia,

 another LGBT group was formed by people separated from

-in Istanbul.
-After 2010 many new LGBT groups and
+was founded in Istanbul.
+After 2010 many new LGBT

-Trabzon etc. Many LGBT student groups was also
+smaller cities.
+Many LGBT student groups were also

 were even officially recognized by the university

 administrations.
-As of 2015 there are about 50 different
+As of 2020 there are more than two

 Transsexuals and transvestites feel the oppression much

-more than gays, lesbians and bisexuals since they are
+more than gays, lesbians and bisexuals mainly because they are

 transsexuals focusing on legal issues and the right to